 Homeschooled children who are permitted to fly with their learning style can later enter the classroom and excel.

-Your child is at a greater advantage than peers.
+Your child is at a greater advantage than their peers.

-- They have internalized problem-solving by solving many of life’s challenges head-on (and not only on paper).
+- They have internalized problem-solving by tackling many of life’s challenges head-on (and not only on paper).

 - They can communicate in their way because they have been given time to express themselves (without the need to raise their hand and hope to be called upon).

 - They have built profound relationships because family and friends contributed to their learning in meaningful ways (and not just on weekends and holidays).

 - They were given one-on-one attention that they otherwise may not have received.